Pylons/pyramid/docs/narr/environment.rst

 You can also use environment variables to accomplish the same purpose for settings documented as such.
-For example, you might start your :mod:`repoze.bfg` application using the following command line:
+For example, you might start your :mod:`pyramid` application using the following command line:

 .. code-block:: python

   $ BFG_DEBUG_AUTHORIZATION=1 BFG_RELOAD_TEMPLATES=1 bin/paster serve \
          MyProject.ini

-If you started your application this way, your :mod:`repoze.bfg` application would behave in the same manner as if you had placed the respective settings in the ``[app:main]`` section of your application's ``.ini`` file.
+If you started your application this way, your :mod:`pyramid` application would behave in the same manner as if you had placed the respective settings in the ``[app:main]`` section of your application's ``.ini`` file.